Multi-probe analysis of strong-field effects in $f(Q)$ gravity: Black hole shadows

 \section{Black hole shadows}

-In this section we study null geodesics around the black hole solutions presented in Sec.~\ref{BHsolutions} and we derive the corresponding photon-sphere and shadow radii.
+In this section we study null geodesics around the black hole solutions presented in Sec.~\ref{BHsolutions} and we derive the corresponding photon-sphere and shadow radii \footnote{Since the matter action is minimally coupled to the metric, photons follow null geodesics of \(g_{\mu\nu}\); there is no direct coupling between the electromagnetic field and the non‑metricity tensor in the present formulation.}.
 We restrict attention to equatorial motion ($\theta=\pi/2$) in the static, spherically symmetric metric~\eqref{S}.
 For null geodesics ($ds^2=0$), the timelike and rotational Killing vectors generate two conserved quantities: the energy $E$ and angular momentum $L$,

 where $\lambda$ is an affine parameter.
 Hence,

 Imposing the null condition $g_{\mu\nu}\dot x^\mu \dot x^\nu = 0$ gives

 which, after substituting the above relations, becomes